-In an area "internationally renowned for its biodiversity," wherein two deserts also meet as they do in the Middle SPRV, it is not surprising that reptilian diversity should also be exceedingly high.
+In an area "internationally renowned for its biodiversity," wherein two deserts also meet as they do in the Lower SPRV, it is not surprising that reptilian diversity should also be exceedingly high.
 "Reptiles show a maximum for species richness in the Chihuahuan Desert (103 species)....
-Only the Great Sandy Desert of Australia supports a richer desert reptile fauna than the Chihuahuan Desert (Cogger 1992; Flannery 1994)."533 The Sonoran Desert is also rich in species, and TNC's ecoregional assessment of the Apache Highlands Ecoregion finds "More than 75 reptile species, making it one of the most diverse reptile regions in North America."534
+Only the Great Sandy Desert of Australia supports a richer desert reptile fauna than the Chihuahuan Desert (Cogger 1992; Flannery 1994)."
+The Sonoran Desert is also rich in species, and TNC's ecoregional assessment of the Apache Highlands Ecoregion finds "More than 75 reptile species, making it one of the most diverse reptile regions in North America."

-The Muleshoe Ranch Environmental Assessment found that "The desert grassland provides habitat for desert kingsnake, desert grassland whiptail, southwestern earless lizard, desert box turtle, [and] Gila monster.....535 "The area also supports a large population of Sonoran desert tortoise and has been designated as Category 2 Tortoise Habitat."536 The Arizona Game and Fish Department lists the Sonoran population of the desert tortoise among the Threatened Native Wildlife in Arizona.
+The Muleshoe Ranch Environmental Assessment found that "The desert grassland provides habitat for desert kingsnake, desert grassland whiptail, southwestern earless lizard, desert box turtle, [and] Gila monster....."
+"The area also supports a large population of Sonoran desert tortoise and has been designated as Category 2 Tortoise Habitat."
+The Arizona Game and Fish Department lists the Sonoran population of the desert tortoise among the Threatened Native Wildlife in Arizona.
 They note that its habitat "occurs primarily on rocky slopes and bajadas of Mojave and Sonoran desertscrub (see references in AIDTT 2000).
-Caliche caves in incised, cut banks of washes (arroyos) are also used for shelter sites...."537
+Caliche caves in incised, cut banks of washes (arroyos) are also used for shelter sites...."
+513

-The SemiDesert grassland and Sonoran Desertscrub habitats of these and many other reptiles are the same biotic communities through which the SunZia transmission routes and their service roads principally propose to traverse.
-Caliche caves are also common, particularly through the calciferous zones through which the routes would pass.
+The SemiDesert grassland and Sonoran Desertscrub habitats of these and many other reptiles are the same biotic communities through which the SunZia Aravaipa route and its service roads would principally pass.